EduArt-Robotik/edu_robot/README.md

 Each Eduard robot comes with a preset namespace, e.g. to reflect the robot's color.
 This allows that multiple robots are connected to the same network (with same DOMAIN_ID).
 However this makes it necessary to deal with the namespace, too, when the robot's data shall be received.
 For example when displaying data using RViz2.

+> Note: when a namespace is used the **Fixed Frame** has to be reselected, otherwise the robot is not displayed correctly.

 The namespace can be set by using an environment variable.
 Either set it via the system or define it in front of the ros command:

 ```bash